STOP. THE. PRESSES.

 - Took cook it in the oven: heat the oven to 400 degrees and then bake the potato for 45-60 minutes, or until it is soft all the way through (either directly on the oven rack or on a baking sheet).

-To cook the patties in a skillet, heat 1/2 tablespoon of vegetable oil in a heavy bottomed skillet over a medium flame.
+- To cook the patties in a skillet, heat 1/2 tablespoon of cooking oil in a heavy bottomed skillet over medium heat.
 When the oil is hot (it should look wavy on the surface), add two of the patties.
 Cook for about 5 minutes on each side or until the patties are golden brown.
 Add more oil and cook the remaining two patties.
 Remember to turn the patties carefully as they are quite soft and can fall apart.

 Step By Step Photos